RISE: Single Static Radar-based Indoor Scene Understanding: Methodology

 \textbf{Ghost Target Formation and Identification.} As shown in Fig.~\ref{fig:posterior}, when a static radar sensor \(S\) observes a moving human target \(H\), additional reflections—\textit{ghost targets}—appear due to multipath propagation.
 We focus on the first- and second-order ghosts, denoted as \(G_1 (\text{following}\ s\rightarrow c_1 \rightarrow h \rightarrow s), G'_1 (\text{following}\ s\rightarrow h \rightarrow c_1 \rightarrow s), G_2(\text{following}\ s\rightarrow h \rightarrow c_1 \rightarrow h \rightarrow s)\) and \(G'_2(\text{following}\ s\rightarrow c_1 \rightarrow h \rightarrow c_1 \rightarrow s)\), corresponding to two- and three-bounce reflections~\cite{wu2023nlos}.
 Given the rapid attenuation of higher-order paths, only these four ghosts are considered.
 Their visibility in the range--angle map depends on scene geometry and signal processing.

-We identify ghost targets in four steps: \(H\): select clusters with \(m_i > \tau\max(m_i)\) and choose the one with the smallest range. \textbf{\(G_1\):} same direction as \(H\) but slightly larger range. \textbf{\(G'_1\):} same range as \(G_1\) but different direction. \textbf{\(G'_2\):} larger range than \(G'_1\) and aligned with \(\vec{sg'_1}\).
+We begin by using the Constant False Alarm Rate (CFAR) detection method, followed by RANSAC clustering to identify several high power regions ("clusters") within the mmWave image.
+Then, we can identify which of these clusters correspond to different ghost targets in four steps: \(H\): select clusters with \(m_i > \tau\max(m_i)\) where $m_i$ is the received magnitude of the i\textsuperscript{th} cluster and choose the one with the smallest range. \textbf{\(G_1\):} same direction as \(H\) but slightly larger range. \textbf{\(G'_1\):} same range as \(G_1\) but different direction. \textbf{\(G'_2\):} larger range than \(G'_1\) and aligned with \(\vec{sg'_1}\).
 Two points are considered identical if their range difference is below 15\,cm or angular difference below 15°, consistent with real-world spatial resolution.
 Detailed thresholds and pseudocode are provided in the Appendix.

 \textbf{Reflector Point Estimation.} The reflector point corresponding to \(G'_1\) can be estimated as: